 Sinsa Mansell is a passionate and proud Tasmanian Aboriginal woman from the Northern region of Tasmania, Sinsa Mansell is a performer and choreographer as well as Co-Founder, Program Producer and Project Officer with the successful pakana kanaplila- a Traditional/Contemporary Tasmanian Aboriginal dance troupe.
 Dancing statewide, nationally and internationally for well over a decade, Sinsa has been working to reclaim cultural dance within the island State of Tasmania for the past 15 years.
 Through educational dance workshops, pakana kanaplila aims to create a safe and inviting space to broaden the awareness of the rich cultural heritage and the living ancient traditional practices through song and dance; keeping to traditional Tasmanian Aboriginal culture.
 Sinsa facilitates open opportunities for the broader community to engage with local First Nations peoples through educational dance workshops, ceremonial performance at a wide range of events, including fun and interactive workshops in schools.
 She is passionate about creating a greater awareness of Tasmania’s ancient traditions.

-Sinsa was a participant seeded at the 2018 Tasmania Performs Artist Residency at Tarraleah and developed BlACK during a week long residency at the Moonah Arts Centre in 2019
+Sinsa was a participant at the 2018 Tasmania Performs Artist Residency at Tarraleah and initially developed BlACK during a week long residency at the Moonah Arts Centre in early 2019

 Images by Jamie Graham Blair